Do Something

 Bloomsday: The Society Hill wine and coffee bar’s menu sports a handful of zero-ABV cocktails and house-made ginger beer.
 Their non-alcoholic cocktail and beer options are on their happy hour menu, too.
 Sip on them while snacking on the oysters on special.
 414 S. 2nd Street

-Char & Stave: Owned by Bluebird Distilling’s Jared Adkins, Main Line coffee shop Char & Stave becomes a cocktail bar at night, serving up boozy and N/A beverages.
+Char & Stave: Owned by Bluebird Distilling’s Jared Adkins, this Chestnut Hill and Main Line coffee shop Char & Stave becomes a cocktail bar at night, serving up boozy and N/A beverages.
 Their zero-proof menu includes an old fashioned made with aged espresso, and a matcha mojito.
 Bluebird Distilling’s primary location in Phoenixville also has a great mocktail selection.
 8441 Germantown Avenue and 21 Rittenhouse Place, Ardmore

-Craft Hall: If you’re a drinker looking for a no ABV-option amid a big, family-friendly, TV- and game-filled taproom, Craft Hall is serving N/A lagers, IPAs, and both chilled and warm mocktails, including warm cider and hot chocolate.
+Craft Hall: If you’re a drinker looking for a no ABV-option amid a big, family-friendly, TV- and game-filled taproom, Northern Liberties; Craft Hall is serving N/A lagers, IPAs, and both chilled and, for fall and winter, warm mocktails, including cider and hot chocolate.
 901 N. Delaware Avenue

-Ember & Ash: Mocktails — including “Sweet Melon Fizz” and a Korean spice margarita — join de-alcoholized rieslings and more the N/A/ menu of Ember & Ash in South Philly.
+Ember & Ash: Mocktails — including “Sweet Melon Fizz” and a Korean spice margarita — join de-alcoholized rieslings and more on the N/A menu of Ember & Ash in South Philly.
 1520 E. Passyunk Avenue

 Fitz on 4th: Like their food offerings, Fitz on 4th’s beverages favor vegan and locally sourced ingredients.
 That extends to their mocktails as well.
-Made with Ritual zero-proof spirits, Fitz on 4th is serving a spirit-forward “Mable Rum Old Fashioned” and a refreshing cucumber and lime heavy “Emerald Fox,” amongst other tasty libations.
+Made with Ritual zero-proof spirits, the Queen Village hang serves a spirit-forward “Mable Rum Old Fashioned” and a refreshing cucumber and lime heavy “Emerald Fox,” amongst other tasty libations.
 743 S. 4th Street

 La Chinesca: A Mexican-Chinese fusion restaurant in Spring Garden’s repurposed Jiffy Lube, La Chinesca serves up a number of unique low- and no-ABV drinks, with unique ingredients like turmeric and dried chipotle.
 Try the “Tepache,” made with fermented pineapple rinds.
 1036 Spring Garden Street